ekapolc/ASR_classproject/scripts/README.md

 	* Formatted lexicon.
 * Output : `data/lang`
 	* Directory containing `L.fst` and `G.fst`

+If you get a permission denied error, try setting the permission using `chmod`

 ## Step 2 - Creating HCLG fst